Malyn

 “Yup.”

-She set another x-ray alongside the first, this one presumably taken that night.
+She laid a second x-ray alongside the first.
 “And now you don’t.”

 “Oh.”
-Malyn leant forward to examine the x-rays, but he had no idea what he was looking at.
-“Well, that is interesting.
+Malyn leant forward to peer at the films side by side, though he didn’t have the first clue what he was looking at.
+The two looked pretty much identical to him—grey blurs, ribs, more grey blurs.
+“Well.
+That’s interesting.
 Maybe a bit of smoke inhalation was just what my lungs needed.”

-“He was bitten by a breach creature a couple of days ago,” Finch interjected.
-“Bite healed completely, practically overnight.
-Guessing the two are related.”
+"He was bitten by a breach creature a couple of days ago," Finch cut in.
+"Bite healed completely, practically overnight.
+Guessing the two are related."

 “That seems extremely likely,” the doctor said.
 “Do you know why the bite healed so quickly?”